JEE Counselling Logo

 No age restriction - candidates of any age can apply

-Must have passed 10+2 or equivalent in 2024, 2025, or appearing in 2026
+Must have passed 10+2 or equivalent in 2025 or 2026

 Required subjects: Physics, Mathematics & Chemistry/Biology/Biotechnology